rimorin/ministry-mapper-functions/README.md

 - processNotifications
 - processTerritoryAggregates

+### What are Crons?

+Crons are scheduled tasks that run at specified intervals.
+They are typically used for repetitive tasks such as cleaning up data, sending notifications, or processing aggregates.
+These tasks are automated and run in the background without user intervention.

+**Underlying Technology**:

+- **Firebase Cloud Functions**: Uses Firebase's `pubsub.schedule` to define and deploy cron jobs.
+- **Google Cloud Scheduler**: Can also be used to trigger HTTP endpoints at scheduled times.

 ## List of Event Functions

 - processAddressAggregates

+### What are Event Functions?

+Event functions are triggered by specific events in your system, such as changes to the database or user actions.
+These functions respond to events and perform actions based on the event data.

+**Underlying Technology**:

+- **Google Pub/Sub**: Uses Google Cloud Pub/Sub to publish and subscribe to messages, allowing functions to be triggered by specific events.

 ## List of Callable Functions

 - getCongregationUsers
 - getUserByEmail
 - updateUserAccess

+### What are Callable Functions?

+Callable functions are functions that can be called directly by clients, such as web or mobile applications.
+These functions are typically used to perform operations that require server-side logic, such as fetching user data or updating user access permissions.
+Callable functions provide a secure way to execute server-side code from the client.

+**Underlying Technology**:

+- **Firebase Cloud Functions**: Uses `functions.https.onCall` to define functions that can be called directly from the client using Firebase SDK.
+- **Google Cloud Functions**: Can also be used to create HTTP endpoints that clients can call.

 ## Getting Started